 +55 11 3091-7672

-FMVZ organizes its teaching and research activities in six departments in the USP campus of the Capital and Pirassununga.
-They are subdivided into laboratories and services in which undergraduate and postgraduate courses are offered, research projects are developed, and various activities such as refresher courses, specialization programs, and professional practices take place.
+FMVZ organizes its teaching and research activities in six departments in the USP campuses of the Capital and Pirassununga.
+They are subdivided into laboratories and services where undergraduate and postgraduate courses are offered, research projects are developed, and various activities such as refresher courses, specialization programs, and professional practices take place.

-It develops teaching, research and university extension activities that aim at improving the reproductive efficiency and conservation of the various species, with a focus on management, physiology, biotechnology, pathology and obstetrics of domestic and wild animals.
+The Animal Reproduction (VRA) department develops teaching, research, and university extension activities that aim to improve the reproductive efficiency and conservation of various species.
+The department focuses on areas such as management, physiology, biotechnology, pathology, and obstetrics of both domestic and wild animals.

-The Internal Medicine (VCM) department specializes in canine, feline, bovine, equine, caprine, ovine and avian species, encompassing studies in cardiology, dermatology, hematology, nephrology, neonatology, pneumology, stress physiology, locomotor and digestive system disorders, mammary gland diseases, oncology and nutritional and metabolic diseases of cattle and birds.
+The Internal Medicine (VCM) department specializes in canine, feline, bovine, equine, caprine, ovine, and avian species.
+It encompasses studies in various areas, including cardiology, dermatology, hematology, nephrology, neonatology, pneumology, stress physiology, locomotor and digestive system disorders, mammary gland diseases, oncology, and nutritional and metabolic diseases of cattle and birds.

-The Nutrition and Animal Production (VNP) department conducts scientific and technological research in the areas of nutrition and production in the different animal species and collaborates in related areas.
-It also provides scientific collaboration in research, teaching and university extension to public and private agencies in Brazil and abroad.
+The Nutrition and Animal Production (VNP) department conducts scientific and technological research in the areas of nutrition and production across various animal species.
+It also collaborates with related fields.
+Additionally, the department provides scientific collaboration in research, teaching, and university extension to public and private agencies in Brazil and abroad.

-Here we study the causes and consequences of infectious, neoplastic and poisoning diseases in domestic and wild animals, as well as the maintenance and research in animals kept under laboratory conditions.
+The Pathology (VPT) department focuses on studying the causes and consequences of infectious, neoplastic, and poisoning diseases in domestic and wild animals.
+It also conducts research and maintenance of animals kept under laboratory conditions.

-The objective of the Preventive Veterinary Medicine and Animal Health (VPS) department is to develop training, research and extension activities, aiming at the solution of national problems related to Animal Health, Veterinary Public Health and Food Hygiene.
+The objective of the Preventive Veterinary Medicine and Animal Health (VPS) department is to develop training, research, and extension activities aimed at addressing national issues related to Animal Health, Veterinary Public Health, and Food Hygiene.

-It develops activities in four major areas: Anatomy, Anesthesiology, Surgery and Diagnostic Imaging.
-It offers university extension courses, through the five specialized services at the Veterinary Hospital (Hovet), actively participating in the Veterinary Residency Program.
+The Surgery (VCI) department engages in activities across four major areas: Anatomy, Anesthesiology, Surgery, and Diagnostic Imaging.
+It offers university extension courses and operates through five specialized services at the Veterinary Hospital (Hovet).
+The department actively participates in the Veterinary Residency Program.

 Duration: 10 semesters – full time